-46 To overcome this difficulty, we can imagine a electronic depository of working paper such as SSRN offering authors a feature of a "clickwrap" license that allows readers to read or download the paper only if they agreed to such no-citing term.
+60 To overcome this difficulty, we can imagine a electronic depository of working paper such as SSRN offering authors a feature of a "clickwrap" license that allows readers to read or download the paper only if they agreed to such no-citing term.

-no-citation condition.
+before they have determined that they have completed the work.
+They optimize this trade-off by disseminating their drafts widely while including a no-citation condition.
 If the condition cannot be honored, authors would rather disclose work-in-progress only to a small circle of peers whom they can trust.
-The expected result would be less pre-publishing scrutiny and possible lower quality of published works.
-47 In this case the fostering creativity justifies a T_I limitation on one of readers' most fundamental and least controversial liberties: the right to cite and comment others' work.
+The expected result would be less prepublishing scrutiny and possible lower quality of published works, as well as delay in the dissemination of new ideas.
+Scholars benefit greatly from early exposure to cutting-edge ideas, even if they are still not fully developed or articulated.
+Therefore in this case fostering creativity justifies a T_I limitation on one of readers' most fundamental and least controversial liberties: the right to cite and comment others' work.
 By contrast, by publishing the work the author can no longer improve it.
-No-citation condition at this stage cannot serve the interest of improving the work, but can only suppress the creation of additional works.
-An optimal rule, therefore, could treat fair use as a default rule at T_I , but as inalienable right from T_2 onward.
+This is not to say that she cannot improve the information conveyed by the work by writing additional works that build upon it, but so can other authors.
+Therefore, no-citation condition at this stage cannot serve the interest of improving the work, but can only suppress the creation of additional works.
+An optimal rule, therefore, could treat others' right to cite as a default rule at T_I , but as an inalienable right from T_2 onward.